ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.python.markdown

 as opposed to compare-exchange items, which are not externally replicated.

 {NOTE: }
-Sessions which process fields that must be unique should be set to [TransactionMode.ClusterWide](../../../client-api/session/cluster-transaction/overview).
+Sessions which process fields that must be unique should be set to [TransactionMode.CLUSTER_WIDE](../../../client-api/session/cluster-transaction/overview).
 {NOTE/}

-{CODE create_uniqueness_control_documents@Server\CompareExchange.cs /}
+{CODE:python create_uniqueness_control_documents@Server\CompareExchange.py /}
 {PANEL/}

 ## Related Articles